alexcusack/primeMultiplicationTable/readme.md

 ### Running
 * Run `npm install`
-* To run with default multiplcation table of first 10 primes
+* To run with default multiplication table of first 10 primes
 ```
 npm start
 ```